cmudig/cmudig.github.io/_posts/2022-10-31-tactile-workshop.md

 side_image_alt: "A refreshable tactile graphics display.
 It has an array of 40 by 60 braille pins above 6 buttons.
 Beneath the buttons is a standard single line braille reader.
 It is made of a smooth appearing material and looks similar in width and heigh to a small laptop."
 ---

 We will be having Chancey Fleet visit to help us host a workshop on braille and tactile graphics here at CMU.
-Chancey is a resident scholar at <a href="https://datasociety.net/people/fleet-chancey/">Data and Society</a> and Assistive Technology Coordinator at the New York Public Library, including lead of their Dimensions Lab project.
+Chancey is a resident scholar at [Data and Society](https://datasociety.net/people/fleet-chancey/) and Assistive Technology Coordinator at the New York Public Library, including lead of their Dimensions Lab project.
 Chancey is a blind researcher and practitioner who has a wide array of unique expertise in tactile and braille media, data ethics, and data work.

 While our lab is specifically interested in accessible data representation authoring and accessible analytical work, we want to focus this workshop on the connections we hope to form with our community related to graphics (as a broader topic) and braille and tactile media and set the groundwork for better understanding the materials and tools we have available to us.

-<strong>Our workshop has 2 high level goals:</strong>
+### Our workshop has 2 high level goals:
 <ol>
     <li>Bring the local community of researchers and interested BVI and deafblind experts together.</li>
     <li>Explore: